sujoyduttajad/Capture-Portfolio/README.md

 # Capture Portfolio

-A landing page template built with react to showcase company's portfolio highlighting it's Products and Services
+A business landing page template built with react to showcase a company's portfolio highlighting it's Products and Services.

+This website has four pages(or routes)

+- About Us - Initial page which answers what and why the company exists
+- Our Work - Showcases the business experience and proof of work
+- Subscriptions - What services the company provides at what cost
+- Contact Us - An interactive way to communicate

 <img src="./Capture Portfolio.png" alt="the screenshot of the home page"/>

 # Framer Motion

+I have used a few Framer motion features to perform some cool animation across the app
 ## Framer motion features
 ### AnimatePresence